CVH95/Damascus/README.md

 Project of the course Linux for Embedded Objects (SDU Robotics).

-### Branch Management

 The project consisted on creating an ad-hoc network for communication bewteen multiple Raspberry Pi's.
 All RPi's have been equiped with Raspbian Lite (29-11-2017 version).
-Originally, 3 of this devices have been used.
-Additionaly, to test the security in the network, a laptop with Ubuntu 16.04 as OS will be used to eavesdrop.
-On each RPi, a new user will be created.
-City names have been used to identify the different nodes:

- - RPi 1: Naples (Italy).
- - RPi 2: Monterrey (Mexico).
- - RPi 3: Kinsasa (Democratic Republic of the Congo).
- - Laptop: Jerusalem (Israel).

 The following is a quick guide on how to set up a new branch in the project git.

 Create directory for the repo and navigate to it.
 Then start git: